 When we are angry, we are not fully in control or aware of our emotions or how we are expressing them.
-Meditation can provide you with a number of coping strategies that will help you to control your anger and to generally be more aware and at peace with yourself and those around you.
+Streamline Meditation can help you to control your anger and to generally be more aware and at peace with yourself and those around you.

 Meditation brings clarity

-Meditation and general mindfulness will assist you to recognise, understand and accept your emotions, and therefore to express them in a healthy and controlled manner.
-Meditation will help you to identify any beneath the surface causes of your anger, and to manage the dysfunctional emotions that lead to your angry outbursts.
+Meditation drastically releases stress and will assist you to express your emotions understand in a healthy and controlled manner.
+Meditation will allow you to calm down and reduce the dysfunctional emotions that lead to your angry outbursts.

 Meditation reduces stress and increases happiness